 Augmented reality (AR) is a relatively new technology that, along with virtual reality (VR), is quickly changing the world in various areas, including learning, entertainment, product presentation, and engagement with others.

-AR and VR fall under the umbrella of extended reality (XR), which had a market value of $106 billion in 2023, with experts anticipating it to grow to $472 billion by 2028 [1].
-This substantial expected increase over the course of just five years indicates the rate that which AR is expanding and becoming a part of everyday life.
+AR and VR fall under the umbrella of extended reality (XR), which experts anticipate will have a market value of $472 billion by 2028, or more than four times its 2023 valuation of $106 billion [1].
+This substantial increase over the course of just five years underscores the rate at which AR is expanding and becoming a part of everyday life.
 With job opportunities growing, AR and VR careers are becoming popular as brands use AR to showcase and market their products.

 This technology integrates graphics, images, audio, and text into the physical world.
 It adds value to the three-dimensional world by allowing you to see how something may look, smell, feel, or sound without it being physically held or seen.
 Companies may use augmented reality for entertainment, education, or marketing products.